Massacre of Glencoe: Investigation

 On 12 April 1692, the Paris Gazette published a copy of Glenlyon's orders, allegedly found in an Edinburgh tavern and taken to France.
-Despite criticism of the government, there was little sympathy for the MacDonalds, Livingstone writing 'it's not that anyone thinks the thieving tribe did not deserve to be destroyed, but that it should have been done by those quartered amongst them makes a great noise.'
-The motivation for investigating the affair was largely political; having served both the old and new regimes, Stair was widely unpopular.
+Despite criticism of the government, there was little sympathy for the MacDonalds, Livingstone writing it's not that anyone thinks the thieving tribe did not deserve to be destroyed, but that it should have been done by those quartered amongst them makes a great noise.
+The motivation for investigating the affair was largely political; having served in the old and new regimes, Stair was unpopular with supporters of both.

 In the debate that followed, Colonel Hill claimed most Highlanders were peaceful, and even in Lochaber, a single person may travell safley where he will witout harme.
-He argued lawlessness was deliberately encouraged by leaders like Glengarry, while 'the midle sort of Gentrey and Commons....never got anything but hurt' from it.
-The 1693 Highland Judicial Commission tried to encourage the use of the law to resolve issues like cattle theft, but it was undermined by the clan chiefs, as it reduced control over their tenants.
+He argued lawlessness was deliberately encouraged by leaders like Glengarry, while the midle sort of Gentrey and Commons....never got anything but hurt from it.
+The 1693 Highland Judicial Commission encouraged using the law to resolve issues like cattle theft, but the clan chiefs opposed it as reducing control over their tenants.

-The issue appeared settled until May 1695, when the English Licensing of the Press Act 1662 expired, leading to an explosion in the number of political pamphlets published in London.
-These included Gallienus Redivivus, or Murther will out, &c.
-Being a true Account of the De Witting of Glencoe, Gaffney, written by Jacobite-activist Charles Leslie.
-Its focus was on William's alleged complicity in the 1672 death of Johan de Witt, with Glencoe and other crimes as secondary charges.
+The issue appeared settled until the English Licensing of the Press Act 1662 expired in May 1695.
+The result was a huge increase in the number of political pamphlets published in London, among them Gallienus Redivivus, or Murther will out, &c.
+Being a true Account of the De Witting of Glencoe, Gaffney.
+Written by Jacobite activist Charles Leslie, it focused on William's alleged complicity in the 1672 death of Johan de Witt, with Glencoe and other crimes as secondary charges.